Early-universe constraints on the electron mass: BBN with a non-standard electron mass

 The same study can be summarized by considering the final abundances of deuterium, helium-4, and lithium-7 as functions of $m_e$ (Figs.~\ref{fig:deuterium_abundance}--\ref{fig:lithium7_abundance}).
 For deuterium and helium-4 (Figs.~\ref{fig:deuterium_abundance} and~\ref{fig:helium4_abundance}), the full calculation shows an overall increase of the predicted abundances with $m_e$ across the range considered here.
 This trend reflects the combined microphysical impact of $m_e$ on the weak sector (including $\tau_n$) and the thermodynamic/expansion effects discussed above.
-The difference between NACRE II (orange) and PRIMAT (blue) is most visible for deuterium, with PRIMAT predicting systematically lower D/H. This is consistent with known differences between the compilations: PRIMAT adopts larger low-energy astrophysical $S$ factors for relevant channels than NACRE II, leading to more efficient deuterium destruction during BBN.
+The difference between NACRE II (orange) and PRIMAT (blue) is most visible for deuterium, with PRIMAT predicting a systematically lower value for the ratio between the deuterium and hydrogen abundances (D/H).
+This is consistent with known differences between the compilations: PRIMAT adopts larger low-energy astrophysical $S$ factors for relevant channels than NACRE II, leading to more efficient deuterium destruction during BBN.
 The same sensitivity is not present for \ce{^4He}.
-Once the neutron abundance at the onset of nucleosynthesis is fixed, nearly all surviving neutrons are incorporated into \ce{^4He}, so small variations in nuclear rates have little effect on $Y_P$.
+Once the neutron abundance at the onset of nucleosynthesis is fixed, nearly all surviving neutrons are incorporated into \ce{^4He}, so small variations in nuclear rates have little effect on $Y_\mathrm{P}$.
 As a result, the NACRE II and PRIMAT predictions for \ce{^4He} largely overlap in Fig.~\ref{fig:helium4_abundance}.